 Depreciation of furniture, fixtures, and equipment (includes computer hardware and software) is computed on a straight-line basis over the estimated useful lives of the related assets, which range from three to ten years.
 Leasehold improvements are amortized on a straight-line basis over the life of the related asset or the term of the lease, whichever is shorter.
-Depreciation of furniture, fixtures, equipment, and amortization of leasehold improvements recorded to selling, general and administrative expenses totaled \$68.9 million, \$67.7 million, and \$62.2 million, for the years ended December 31, 2011, 2010 and 2009, respectively.
+Buildings are depreciated over 40 years.
+Land is not depreciated.
+Depreciation and amortization expenses recorded to selling, general and administrative expenses totaled \$70.9 million, \$68.9 million, and \$67.7 million, for the years ended December 31, 2012, 2011, and 2010, respectively.